[KB7800] Error "Login Failed: Connection has failed with state 'Not connected'" in ESET PROTECT Web Console (On-Prem)

 I. Troubleshoot connection problems

-Login Failed: Connection has failed with state 'Not connected'
+Login failed: Connection has failed with state 'Not connected'

 If you see this error message when logging into the ESET PROTECT Web Console, your upgrade is incomplete.
 Depending on the database size and system configuration, the component upgrade task can take up to two hours or longer to complete.

 We do not recommend interrupting the process because it can permanently damage the database.
-Read more about the case when the component upgrade to ESET PROTECT On-Prem runs slowly.

 Windows users only